anugrah-danang-abiyoga/Project-Kind-Way/README.md

 - Run yarn in your terminal
 - Run yarn start in your terminal
 - type localhost:3000 in your browser
-- you'll see my project
+- you'll see my project :D